VSKarthikT/react/Notes.md

 There are several ways to include React in an application.
 One way is to use CDN links, which are not the preferred method.
 The preferred method is to install React as a package using npm.
 For example, we can run the command npm install React or npm i React to install React.

 We can also use the type module in the script section when we have import statements in the JavaScript code.

+Ep-3 (Notes)
+Writing start/build using npm run <script_name> modify or add script in package.json

+React element? they are like DOM elements const heading = React.createElement(
+"h1",
+{id: "Heading"},
+"React"
+)
+Above is a react element which creates a object, When we render this element we will get html const root = ReactDOM.createRoot(document.getElementById("root"));
+root.render(heading);
+root is exisitng elemetn in Markup HTML, after rendering we will get it in webpage **replacing** everything in root with heading

+** Above is not goodway **
+JSX -> Javascript syntax & has a different syntax
+JSX is not HTML inside javascript but HTML/XML like syntax const jsxHeading = <h1 id="Heading">Heading using JSX</h1>;
+above is better way, but it is not a valid syntax in .JS file, But parcel will makesure this syntax is tanspiled into react syntax before script is loaded it will take help of babel via parcel, babel is a javascript compiler
+JsxHEading is traspiled into React.createElement by babel, so code works in jsx sytanx in .JS files

+Check different tags attributes in JSX
+Attribites in tags for JSX is camel cased
+We need to use ClassName istead of Class like in HTML If we want to writ markup in multiple lines in JSX we need to wrap that in () beacuse babel needs to understand where markup is starting and ending

+React components?
+Everything in React is a component
+-> Class based components
+-> functional components (new way of coding)..uses javascript functions

+React functional Component
+Normal JS function (Starts with capital letter)
+JS funtion returns React element is React functional component We can render FC like root.render(<RFC/>)

+Component compostion -- putting element inside a element If we want expecute any JS code in RFC we can put it in {} curly braces to execute javascript airthimetic or any operations and display/render in markup we can also keep JS varibles like JSX sytax components